International applicants should follow the standard application procedures, as well as those listed below.

 As an alternative, you can submit scores from the Academic Modules of the International English Language Testing System (IELTS) administered by the British Council worldwide.

-The minimum band score requirement for the IELTS is 7.5.
+The minimum band score requirement for admissions is 7.5.
 You must request that the testing center send your official scores directly to the UC Davis Graduate School of Management; no code is required.
 For more information on the IELTS, please contact IELTS International at (323) 255-2771.

 What are the resources available for international students?